Image-X-Institute/TopasOpt/docsrc/ApertureOptimisation.md

 The code will need to know where your base model is stored.
 The base model for this application is available [here](https://downgit.github.io/#/home?url=https://github.com/ACRF-Image-X-Institute/TopasOpt/tree/master/examples/SimpleCollimatorExample_TopasFiles)

-Download these files into a folder inside your working directory (ApertureOptExample in this example).
+Download these files into a folder inside your working directory (ApertureOptExample in this example) called SimpleCollimatorExample_TopasFiles.
 Note that in principle these files can reside anywhere; we are going to put them inside the working directory to make this example as simple as possible!

 ## Creating GenerateTopasScript.py